Improving divergence cleaning in cosmological SPMHD simulations

-The paper is structured as follows: In Section~\ref{sec:methods}, we discuss our implementation of the constrained cleaning scheme in {\sc OpenGadget3}.
+The paper is structured as follows: In Sec.~\ref{sec:methods}, we discuss our implementation of the constrained cleaning scheme in {\sc OpenGadget3}.
 Appendix~\ref{sec:tests} gives the results of test problems to ensure our scheme is working.
-Our main results (Section~\ref{sec:results}) are cosmological simulations of a massive galaxy cluster with and without the newly implemented cleaning scheme.
-We discuss in Section~\ref{sec:discussion} and conclude in Section~\ref{sec:conclusions}.
+Our main results (Sec.~\ref{sec:results}) are cosmological simulations of a massive galaxy cluster with and without the newly implemented cleaning scheme.
+We discuss in Sec.~\ref{sec:discussion} and conclude in Sec.~\ref{sec:conclusions}.